DeanAyalon/fms-docker/readme.md

 As suggested, `apt-get update` seems to fix the issue

 ### It was not possible to open the Devin Engine in fmsadmin
-Not sure of the cause, entering the `/tmp/install_devin` directory within the `fms-prep` container may fix it
+Not sure of the cause, entering the `/tmp/install_devin` directory within the `fms-prep` container may fix it.<br>
+Also note that the devin installation log is created within the terminal's context.
 > Install script now enters the container and instructs the user to execute the devin installation

 ## Devin